sustech-topology/TopCap/README.md

 # Detection of vibration patterns

-Code is located in the main folder as follows.
+Code for Sec.
+2.3 is located in the main folder as follows.
 - Experiments on synthetic data: fre_amp_av.ipynb
 - Experiments on real-world data: observation_result_refined.ipynb